yangbongsoo/blog/understanding_the_tomcat_classpath.md

 이 문제를 해결하기 위해 4가지 접근방법이 있다. 하지만 그 중 어떤것도 단순히 classpath를 고치는 것으로 해결될 수 없고 그 중 어떤것도 고통에서 자유로울 순 없다.

+First, you can try updating the versions of your framework, if this will bring the versions of the dependencies they rely upon into line with one another.

+Secondly, you can attempt to create two or more custom classloaders, one for each JAR, and configure them in your application's "WEB-INF/context.xml" file, to create two separate instances of the class with the versions you need.

+Thirdly, you can use the jarjar utility to package the framework and its dependency in a single JAR file so they will be loaded together.
+This is a less-than-ideal solution, but it will work.

+Lastly, if you find yourself dealing with this kind of situation every other day, you should consider implementing an OSGi framework, which includes, among many other things, a number of methods designed specifically for situations where multiple versions of a single class must be run on a single JVM.

+##Best Practices

+Avoid loading libraries and packages other than the standard ones distributed with Tomcat using the Commons Loader.
+This can cause compatibility errors.
+If you need to share a single library or package between multiple applications, create "shared/lib" and "shared/classes" directories and configure them under the Shared loader in catalina.properties

+An exception to this rule is any common third party shared library, such as a JDBC driver.
+These should be placed directly into $CATALINA_HOME/lib

+When possible, it is a good idea to use Apache Tomcat as recommended by its developers, as this represents conformance to the Servlet specification.
+If you're finding that you have to configure classpath rather frequently, you may want to re-think your development process.